This shows a battery that is very low in voltage, about 11.5 vdc… barely enough to start the engine.

 Here I turn off the engine, and the battery’s voltage falls right away.
 That is not supposed to happen.
 So, then I turned on the boat’s charger.
 This battery is no longer able to store any energy. ((Even though all its cells are flooded and test fine with a hydrometer.))

 Underway, normal operations like using the bow thruster, were causing all the electronics to reboot or turn off due to the extreme voltage drop.
+(A 25A alternator is not enough to power a bow thruster.
+Its job is to charge a batter that CAN power the thruster.)

 It got fixed today!